Our family spends a lot of time at this gorgeous Bed and Breakfast in the pretty Jervis Bay town of Huskisson.

 - It’s luxurious but feels like home too, and the price tag is not exorbitant.

-- Specials runs most of the year, mid-week escapes are very well priced.
+- Specials run most of the year, mid-week escapes are very well priced.
 Check specials here.

 Huskisson B&B is not waterfront, but it’s within easy walking distance to the Huskisson beaches which are gorgeous.
 It’s only a short drive to Vincentia’s beaches and to the dazzling white sands of Hyams Beach and Booderee National Park.

-There is no kitchen for cooking your own meals but guests have use of a microwave and fridge for warming up babyfood or takeout etc. For me, this is not a drawback as it would means a real ‘no house-work’ holiday.
+There is no kitchen for cooking your own meals but guests have use of a microwave and fridge.
+For me, this is not a drawback as it would mean a real ‘no house-work’ holiday.

 My 25 Things To Do in Jervis Bay With Kids post is here.